Edgewater, Colorado: Public services

 The Edgewater Police Department is organized into three divisions with an authorized strength of fifteen officers and four civilian employees, with three part-time civilian employees working for the department and municipal court.
 The police department uses the Jefferson County Combined Communications Center as their dispatch and 911 center.

-In November 2012, voters in Edgewater voted to disband the fire department and join the neighbouring Wheat Ridge Fire Protection District.
+In November 2012, voters in Edgewater voted to disband the fire department and join the neighboring Wheat Ridge Fire Protection District.

-Edgewater contracts out for emergency medical services with Pridemark Paramedic Services who respond from dynamic posts outside of the city limits.
+Since 2016, Edgewater fire and EMS services have been provided by West Metro Fire Rescue after Wheat Ridge Fire Protection District voters decided to join the West Metro Fire Protection District.

 Schools in Edgewater are Edgewater Elementary, Lumberg Elementary, and Jefferson High School.

 Notable people

 Notable individuals who were born in or have lived in Edgewater include: